BuildStrategies

 Buildah

-The buildah ClusterBuildStrategy consists of using buildah to build and push a container image, out of a Dockerfile.
+The buildah ClusterBuildStrategy uses buildah to build and push a container image, out of a Dockerfile.
 The Dockerfile should be specified on the Build resource.

 Installing Buildah Strategy